Buying travel insurance for Schengen Visa in India? From how much it costs to which one’s the best, clear all your doubts here!

 But what if we had to use it?
 What if we lost our baggage at the airport despite a great business class experience, or worse, we got robbed overseas?

 Wait… What?
 Did I say our travel insurance can cover us if we get robbed?

 Yes, I did!

-What Is A Travel Insurance?
+What Is Travel Insurance?

-I’ve noticed the term Travel Insurance being commonly mistaken, with most people believing that it acts as a medical insurance when travelling abroad, when in reality, it can be much more than that.
+I’ve noticed the term being commonly mistaken, with most people believing that it is a form of medical insurance when travelling abroad.
+But in reality, it can be much more than that.

-- Travel Health Insurance: Most commonly and widely used, a travel health insurance covers you if you have an accident.
+- Travel Health Insurance: Most commonly and widely used, travel health insurance covers you if you have an accident.
 It’s your free ticket to a hospital when you’re away from home.

 - Trip Cancellation Insurance: Covers you for any interruptions in your travel plans, including flight delays/cancellations etc.

 - Baggage Insurance: Gives you full or partial coverage for theft or damages to your travel gear.

 …and there can be more types, but you get the idea!